 The topics included on the survey include state policies pertinent to Child Nutrition Programs, Resources and Finances, Administrative and Operational issues, and Training and Technical Assistance.

+You seem to have copied the last two paragraphs directly from the SFA Director letter.
+In your docket, CN Directors do not have the option of completing the survey by web, but you mention web options here.

-The survey is designed to be completed in about 30 minutes by the School Food Authority Director.
+The survey is designed to be completed in about [30 minutes] [Your docket says the survey has an average response time of 1.25 hours.] by the State Agency Child Nutrition Director.
 While you may complete the survey and mail it to Westat, you also have the option of completing an online version of the survey available through the Internet.
 The online version of the survey is available at www.XXX.org.
 Your username and password appear on the enclosed Web Survey Information Sheet.
 If you complete the paper version of the questionnaire, please return it to Westat in the enclosed postage-paid envelope.
 Please complete the survey only once, using either the paper or the online version.

 We ask that the survey be completed within 3 weeks, and that you keep a copy of the completed survey for your files.
 If you have any questions about this survey, please contact xxxxxxxx, the Westat survey manager, at 800-XXX-XXXX (toll-free) or 301-XXX-XXXX, or by e-mail at XXXXXXX@westat.com.
 You may also call xxxxxxxx, the FNS Project Officer, at xxx-xxx-xxxx.
 Thank you for your assistance.